stikkireddy/react-azure-databricks-auth-example/README.md

 All cookies have expiry of 1 hr other than the oauth_challenge_cfg which is 60 seconds.

+In the front end code use the `fetchWithAuth` method which handles 401s from the backend and you can choose to redirect to the login page or show a message to the user.
+You can use routers like tanstack router or react-router to handle this.

 ## How to run

 1. Clone the repo